Kozea/Radicale/DOCUMENTATION.md

 WantedBy=default.target
 ```

-Radicale will load the configuration file from `~/.config/radicale/config`.
+In this user-specific configuration, Radicale will load the configuration from
+the file `~/.config/radicale/config`.
 You should set the configuration option `filesystem_folder` in the `storage`
 section to something like `~/.var/lib/radicale/collections`.